Check out these careers where your imagination and creativity could have free reign.

 As an advertising manager, you could work alongside art directors, sales agents, and others to design advertising campaigns for different companies and products, says the U.S. Department of Labor.
 Your job could include creating advertising for radio, television, billboards, and websites.

-Education options: A bachelor's degree is required for most advertising management positions, with some employers preferring students to take relevant courses in marketing, consumer behavior, market research, sales, communication methods, and more, according to the Department of Labor.
+Education options: A bachelor's degree is required for most advertising management positions.
+Some employers prefer a degree in advertising or journalism.
+Relevant courses could include marketing, consumer behavior, market research, sales, communication methods, and more, according to the Department of Labor.

 Creative Career #4 - Fashion Designer

 Are you someone who thinks that clothing isn't just something you wear - it's a functional piece of art?
-If every day is a runway day in your world, then maybe it's time to put your keen sense of dress to the test and start a career in fashion design.
+If every day is a runway day in your world, then maybe it's time to put your keen sense of dress to the test and prep to pursue a career in fashion design.

-As a fashion designer, you could have the opportunity to study fashion trends to gain inspiration and create sketches for your own clothing line, according to the U.S. Department of Labor.
+As a fashion designer, you could study fashion trends and create sketches for your own clothing line, according to the U.S. Department of Labor.
 Once you have your designs, you could start selecting the different fabrics, buckles, and other bits to help bring your artistic visions to life.

 Creative Career #5 - Copywriter